Language Scent: Exploring Cross-Language Information Navigation: Discussion

-Lastly, we only evaluated \sys{} in a lab environment with two 20-minutes tasks.
-Although these tasks were designed to be broadly applicable, the limited task type and duration means they inevitably capture only a limited range of search behaviours.
-Future work could extend on our findings by deploying \sys{} over a longer period of time to understand its utility in an organic setting and investigate long-term behavioural changes. \rev{ Additionally, in this paper, we chose a baseline that surfaces information from multiple languages but does not explicitly design for language scent, allowing us to investigate which interface designs best support multilingual information seeking.
-For future work, monolingual and/or localized baselines (e.g., Baidu for Chinese) could further isolate the effect of access to multiple languages itself. }
+\textbf{\rev{Study Design and Analysis}.} We only evaluated \sys{} in a lab environment using two 20-minute tasks \rev{designed to elicit exploratory behaviour}.
+Although these tasks were designed to be broadly applicable, their limited type and duration inevitably capture only a subset of search behaviours. \rev{Moreover, their exploratory focus prevents us from assessing downstream outcomes, such as whether exposure to more diverse information or broader exploration leads to greater informedness or better decision-making.} Future work can address these limitations in two directions: (1) deploying \sys{} over a longer period to understand its utility in more organic settings and investigate long-term behavioural changes, \rev{and (2) designing tasks that more directly evaluate downstream outcomes.} We also chose a baseline that surfaces information from multiple languages but does not explicitly design for language scent, allowing us to investigate which interface designs best support multilingual information seeking.
+For future work, monolingual or localized baselines (e.g., Baidu for Chinese) could further isolate the effect of access to multiple languages itself.